Identity & Sync Groups

 set it explicitly (use the string form when the wire kind differs from the

-typename, e.g. typename SlideDeck but group deck:<id>):
+typename, e.g. typename EntryCollection but group workspace:<id>):

 parent — this row lives inside another entity.
 Mark the belongsTo edge